Aberry-byte/LROC-Elelvation-Stats/README.md

 You will need bundleout text files from mosaics to run this script.
 If you do, you can either run it between two or three files by using the appropriate script

+#### Some words of Caution

+In general the 2 file version of the script should be used of the 3 file version.
+It runs faster and in my opinion can produce some more helpful plots.

+Additionally the plots do not save so either you will need to sceenshot the plots or just run the script again especially if you want the 3D plots.
+There is no current plan to add in a save system.

 # Basic Backround

 In general